Munoz wins Sanderson Farms in playoff for 1st PGA Tour title

 The 26-year-old from Bogota, who played his college golf at North Texas, poured in the birdie putt to join Im at 18-under 270.

-“We just decided on a line, kept it as as simple as can and just strike the putt,” Munoz said.
+“We just decided on a line, keep it as simple as we can and just strike the putt,” Munoz said.

 The playoff on the 18th hole wasn’t as clean.